openmod-tracker/amiris/README.md

 Want to get started right away?
 Check out our [Quick Start Guide](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/GetStarted/QuickStart).

-You can find our full documentation at the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).
+Find our full documentation at the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).

 ## What is AMIRIS?

 AMIRIS enables you to simulate the interplay between electricity market actors, policy instruments, and scenarios.
 Due to its prototypical definitions of agents, you can model decisions on a high level and simulate trans-national electricity systems, e.g., Europe.
 At the same time you can also model very detailed decisions, e.g. from households.
-Whatever you do: Thanks to the powerful framework [FAME](https://gitlab.com/fame-framework), AMIRIS will deliver results quickly: Its typical **runtime is below a minute** for a market zone in hourly resolution.
+Whatever you do: Thanks to the powerful framework [FAME](https://gitlab.com/fame-framework), AMIRIS will deliver results quickly: The typical **runtime is below a minute** for AMIRIS with one market zone in hourly resolution.

-Here we provide an overview of the agents modelled in AMIRIS.
-The figure and illustrates the associated information, energy, and financial flows.
+Below we provide an overview of the agents modelled in AMIRIS.
+The figure illustrates their associated information, energy, and financial flows.

 ![AMIRIS Model schema](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/uploads/AMIRIS_ModellSchema_CCBY4.png)